 September is Mito Awareness Month and we are empowered to be supporting the work that MitoCanada is doing to bring not only awareness but research and advancements for this disease.

-Through our feature soap program, we hope that more people will understand this complex disease and that more people will become aware of what Mito is.
+Through our Community Bar program, we hope that more people will understand this complex disease and that more people will become aware of what Mito is.

 We were able to bring in Evan, Julia and Blaine Penny to pick the scent and colours of September’s Mito Energy Soap.
 Evan was just four when he underwent a routine appendectomy only to come out with an unexplained brain injury that left him quadriplegic due to mitochondrial disease.
 Blaine is the CEO and co-founder of MitoCanada and has poured his heart and soul into raising awareness and funds for mitochondrial disease.
 Our own Karina and Cam are good friends of the Penny family, making it a cause that hits close to home.